slopp/shinyloadtest-results/README.md

 # Shiny Load Test Results

 This repository supports a talk given at the 2018 rstudio::conf.
-The best place to start is the [video of the talk]() as well as the pdf slides.
+The best place to start is the [video of the talk](https://rstudio.com/resources/webinars) as well as the pdf slides.

 The contents of the repo are as follows:

 - **slides.pdf**: Slides from the talk
 - **recorder**: Mac binary of the shinyloadtest recorder.
-The shinyloadtest software will be released separately, this binary is for historical reproducility only.
+The shinyloadtest software will be released separately, this binary is for historical reproducibility only.
+- **player**: The Java jar file used for playback.
+The shinyloadtest software will be released separately, this jar file is for historical reproducibility only.
 - **beep.R**: R code to help record a test with "normal" user pauses.
 - **analyse.R**: Helper functions to analyse the playback logs.
 - **results.R**: Main script which produces the result plots in `slides.pdf`.